pulumi/docs/pulumi-hugo/themes/default/content/blog/controlling-aws-costs-with-lambda-and-pulumi/index.md

 }
 ```

-When we run `pulumi up`, Pulumi will understand that the source code of the lambda as changed:
+When we run `pulumi up`, Pulumi will understand that the source code of the lambda has changed:

 ```bash
 $ pulumi up